paywith/ruby-pair-programming-interview/README.md

 Things we look out for in your solution:

 - great communication
-- a working solution that meets all of the requirements
+- a working solution that meets the requirements
 - your ability to collaborate technical information with the team
 - not afraid of making mistakes
 - synergy with team members